In This Article

 Using Home Remedies For Mole Removal

 Hopefully this doesn't come as a surprise, but under no circumstances should you attempt to remove a mole on your own.
-While you may find products in your drugstore that promise to dissolve, freeze, or burn off unwanted lesions, they aren't proven to be effective, and can actually be quite dangerous.
+While you may find products in your drugstore that promise to dissolve, freeze, or burn off unwanted lesions, they aren't recommended under any circumstance.
 Not only do you run the risk of infection, but you also don't receive a formal diagnosis from a dermatologist.
 If a mole is in fact atypical (or skin cancer, rather than being a mole at all) then removing it at home doesn't treat the problem, it just blankets one symptom.

 If you have 10 or more atypical moles, you're 12x more likely to develop melanoma.
 In addition to your annual exam with your dermatologist, you should perform regular self-exams, being sure to check areas you might not always consider, like your scalp, nails, under your breasts, and the soles of your feet.